 2. Academic Transcripts

-Scanned or electronic versions of all of your college and university transcripts (except those from University of Washington institutions) must be uploaded as part of the application.
+Scanned copies of all of your college and university transcripts must be uploaded as part of the application.
 Unofficial transcripts are accepted for initial application.

 3. Admission Essay